 Where is Darren Huckerby now?

-After a successful career, largely spent in the Premier League, Darren Huckerby retired from playing in 2009 whilst in the United States turning out for the San Jose Earthquakes.
+After a successful career, largely spent in the Premier League, Darren Huckerby retired from playing in 2009 after a spell in the United States with the San Jose Earthquakes.

-Although Huckerby won the MLS Newcomer of the Year in his first season in the US, a persistent hip injury meant that he had to retire earlier than anticipated.
+Although he won the MLS Newcomer of the Year in his first season in the US, a persistent hip injury meant that he had to retire earlier than anticipated.

-Huckerby returned to Norwich City in 2013 as an academy coach where he worked alongside Graeme Murty with the under 16’s side.
+Upon retiring from playing he moved into a career in coaching and in 2013 returned to Norwich City in 2013 as an academy coach where he worked alongside Graeme Murty with the under-16’s side.

-He took charge of the under 16’s on a full time basis in 2015 when Murty was moved up to the 18’s as part of a reshuffle within the club.
+He took charge of the under-16’s on a full-time basis in 2015 when Murty was moved up to the under-18’s as part of a reshuffle within the club.

-In July 2017, Huckerby was appointed as assistant to Matt Gill with the Norwich City under 23’s development squad.
+In July 2017, Huckerby was appointed as assistant to Matt Gill with the Norwich City under-23’s development squad but left the club just three months later after an academy reshuffle led to his position being cut.

 Darren Huckerby: Premier League Statistics